Home

 Sleep hyperhidrosis, which is a relatively common occurrence, has been associated with fevers, sunburn, menopause, diabetes, hyperthyroidism, epilepsy, HIV, infections, pregnancy, and sleep apnea, among others.
 In one survey, 66 percent of sleep apnea sufferers reported excessive sleep sweats.

-Other causes of night sweats are thought to be a result of the following.
+Other causes of sweating at night during sleep are thought to be a result of the following.

 • Medications such as blood pressure controllers, pain relievers, antidepressants